Key Specs of Dream Yuga

 Introduced with an aim of leading the commuter segment of the country, it is powered by a 109.19cc, four stroke, air-cooled engine mated to a four-speed gearbox.
 The motor produces a maximum power of 8.25bhp at 7,500rpm with a peak torque of 8.63Nm at 5,500rpm.
 The engine incorporates Honda Eco Technology (HET), which helps it deliver a decent mileage of 74kmpl.

 Honda Dream Yuga moves on 80/100-18 sized front and rear tyres.
 The tuff-up tube comes in spoke variant only.
 It offers comfort via telescopic fork at the front and spring hydraulic type, 5-step adjustable shock absorbers at the rear.
-The braking is applied by 130mm drum brakes at both ends.
+The braking is applied by 130mm drum brakes at both ends with CBS (Combined Braking System).
 Honda Dream Yuga is built on a Diamond shaped frame.

 Honda Dream Yuga features a viscous air-filter which cuts down on maintenance cost.
 Body colored grab rails incorporated at the rear gives the 110cc commuter a stylish look.
 A black muffler with chrome-plated covers further adds to its appeal.
 A 3D Honda-Wing emblem at the fuel tank gives the bike a premium look.
 Stylish graphics perform their work well in the looks department.
 So, anyone going for a decent commuter bike with elegant looks, Dream Yuga should be considered definitely for its good aesthetics and fuel-efficient engine.